RolandPheasant/DynamicData.ReactiveUI/README.md

 var cache = new SourceCache<TObject,TKey>(t=>t.Key);
 var observableChanges = cache.Connect();
 ```
 and that is that.
-You have a thread safe data source which either of which become observable by calling ```.Connect()```.
+You have a thread safe data source which is converted into an observable by calling ```.Connect()```.
 The connect method has dozens of collection specified composable and fluent operators.

 ###  Create a dynamic data source from  ReactiveList